joshua-mo-143/ocaml_stuff/README.md

 # Ocaml Learning
-A series of repositories documenting my learnings and experiments with Ocaml
+A series of repositories documenting my learnings and experiments with Ocaml.

+## Projects
+- csv2json: A CLI tool that turns a CSV file into JSON.